 Hello one and all to this wonderful instalment of my highly sporadic blogs!
-Its been a while but a friend recently suggested writing some words about this and never one to shut up here we are!
-See its been just over a year of being freelance and I wish I would of learnt some of these things before taking the freelance plunge.
+It's been a while but a friend recently suggested writing some words about this and never one to shut up here we are!
+See it's been just over a year of being freelance and I wish I would have learnt some of these things before taking the freelance plunge.
 You see I certainly didn't set out to be a freelancer, and when other people suggested this possibility I would scoff and say 'darling, never!
-I'm the type of creature who needs stability and to flex my social muscles within the work place' and then I would take a long drag from my cigarette holder and blow a long steady stream of smoke my heels clicking as I walked away from you laughing.
+I'm the type of creature who needs stability and to flex my social muscles within the workplace' and then I would take a long drag from my cigarette holder and blow a long steady stream of smoke my heels clicking as I walked away from you laughing.
 That of course never really happened but I didn't like the idea of being freelance.
 But life never really goes to plan so here I am.
-Perhaps one day I shall write a blog about the long and winding road that lead me to be a freelancer (probably in 5 years time).
-But until then here's 10 things I've learnt about being freelance.
-5 are things I still need to learn and 5 are things that's gone well.
+Perhaps one day I shall write a blog about the long and winding road that lead me to be a freelancer (probably in 5 years' time).
+But until then here are 10 things I've learnt about being freelance.
+5 are things I still need to learn and 5 are things that have gone well.
 Cos you know glass half full!
-And if your thinking of going freelance too, maybe this will help!
+And if you are thinking of going freelance too, maybe this will help!

 Love this New Yorker Cartoon